 - Bachelor of Science degree in Petroleum Engineering or closely related field.

-- An overall undergraduate GPA of at least 3.00 for the last two years.
+- An overall undergraduate GPA of at least 2.5 or a GPA of at least 2.75 for the last two years.

 - Applicants holding degrees from non-ABET accredited programs/universities must submit scores from the General Test of the Graduate Record Examination.

 - Satisfy the School of Graduate Studies' English Language Proficiency requirements as published in the graduate catalog.

 - Course necessary for basic-level ABET accreditation.
 Normally, graduation from an ABET-accredited institution will satisfy this requirement.